 It’s a relatively low-risk business idea

 Fear can be the number one reason that people don't take the leap and start their own business.
 The good news is, when it comes to starting a dropshipping business the risk and startup costs are relatively low, which can make it much easier to bite the bullet and get your own eCommerce company up and running.
 Many entrepreneurs decide to start dropshipping on Shopify but there are better options available.
-3dcart has a dedicated dropshipping plan for $9.99/month, with big discounts if you prepay, so you can start at very little initial cost and take it from there.
+Shift4Shop has an entirely free, completely unlimited eCommerce plan if you use Shift4 Payments as your credit card processor.
+Compared to Shopify which starts at $29/month, it can make a huge difference for a low-budget startup.

 There’s unlimited growth potential